-The main highlights of the event were the Apple Watch Ultra and the iPhone 14 Pro series.
+The event’s main highlights were the Apple Watch Ultra and the iPhone 14 Pro series.
 The new iPhone 14 lineup includes four models— the iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and the iPhone 14 Pro Max.
 However, only the new Pro models got the new A16 Bionic chip.
-On the other hand, there seems to be little to no upgrade of the chip on the regular iPhone 14 and iPhone 14 Plus.
+On the other hand, there seems to be little to no chip upgrade on the regular iPhone 14 and iPhone 14 Plus.
 Both the models still rock the last year’s A15 Bionic chip.

 During the keynote, Apple compared the A16 Bionic with the three-generation old A13 Bionic instead of the A15 Bionic.
-So what’s the difference between the A16 Bionic chip and the A15 Bionic chip?
+So, what’s the difference between the A16 and A15 Bionic chips?
 Here are some key differences.

 A16 Bionic vs A15 Bionic Comparison